-- > We monitor and assure our performance through a Performance and Assurance Framework. - Our Strategic Performance Board provides high level oversight of all of our performance and assurance arrangements across the service. - Priorities and Service Improvements are monitored through a Continuous Improvement Plan to ensure we are a service that is continually improving. - > We review risk annually to inform our CRMP, refreshing priorities and service delivery strategies. - Our annual Statement of Assurance continues to provide confidence that we are delivering on our statutory responsibilities. - NCC undertakes service reviews with the aim of improving efficiency and effectiveness, ensuring continuous improvement.
+- We monitor and assure our performance through a Performance and Assurance Framework. - Our Strategic Performance Board provides high level oversight of all of our performance and assurance arrangements across the service. - Priorities and Service Improvements are monitored through a Continuous Improvement Plan to ensure we are a service that is continually improving. - We review risk annually to inform our CRMP, refreshing priorities and service delivery strategies. - Our annual Statement of Assurance continues to provide confidence that we are delivering on our statutory responsibilities. - NCC undertakes service reviews with the aim of improving efficiency and effectiveness, ensuring continuous improvement. - Introduce an Assurance and Challenge Panel comprising Executive Officers and Elected Members to regularly provide scrutiny and monitoring of NFRS performance and progress across all areas of the service.